Southeast Community Information

 Representatives from the Shapiro Administration, including PEMA and DEP, remain on site and are coordinating with township and county responders to help monitor air and water quality.
 Governor Shapiro has been actively engaged with local authorities and continues to be in touch with leaders in Abington.

-DEP has coordinated its emergency response with other agencies including the EPA, Montgomery and Chester County hazmat teams.
+DEP coordinated its emergency response with other agencies including the EPA, Montgomery and Chester County hazmat teams.

 There remain no concerns for air quality or drinking water.